 Biodiversity hotspots are areas that support natural ecosystems that are largely intact, with a high diversity of plant and wildlife species that are not found or are rarely found outside of their nature hubs.
 They also have 30% or less of their original natural vegetation.
 The South West certainly fits the bill, with its flora and fauna having evolved in isolation for millions of years.

-Did you know Australia’s South West is a mecca for all creatures, big and small?
-Spot South West wildlife – from woylies, kangaroos and brushtail possums; to blue tongue lizards, kookaburras and red-tailed black cockatoos – on walk trails, in national parks and along the coast, or join an eco or wildlife tour for an up-close experience.
+Did you know Australia’s South West is a mecca for animal encounters, big and small?
+Spot South West wildlife – from woylies, kangaroos and brushtail possums; to blue tongue lizards, kookaburras and red-tailed black cockatoos – on walk trails, in national parks, in waterways and along the coast, or join an eco or wildlife tour for an up-close experience.

 Searching for marine animals in the South West?
 We have one of the longest whale watching seasons in the world, spanning from January to December.
 Catch humpback, southern right, blue and killer whales along the coast, as well as dolphins, rays and other ocean-dwelling animals.
 And if you’re after the best vantage points to see marine life in Australia, you can’t go wrong along the South West coast!